 History Matters: Nanticoke tribe seeks to sustain its identity

+This month from the California coast to reservations in Oklahoma, communities are celebrating Native American Heritage Month all over the United States.

-In the second part of a two-part History Matters - produced in conjunction with the Delaware Historical Society, we continue our in-depth look at the Nanticoke Tribe.
+Delaware has a strong tribal history and in this month’s History Matters - produced in conjunction with the Delaware Historical Society - we bring you a story of the Nanticoke people.

 "My name is William Daisey.
 And my Native American name is Thunder Eagle.
 And I’m chief of the Nanticoke Indian Tribe of Delaware."